Build & Install

 The rpm files will be installed under the $(HOME)/rpmbuild directory of the user building them.

-3. send rpm to rest nodes (Mgr)
+3. send rpm to rest nodes (Manager Node)

 ssh root@<$rest_node> "mkdir -p /root/rpmbuild/RPMS/"